pkmandke/blog/_posts/2024-11-03-la-masia-victory.md

 <img src="{{ site.baseurl }}/assets/article_images/2024-11-03-la-masia-victory/barcelona-through-balls-1024x768.png" alt="Through Balls" width="750" height="500">

-A prime example of this is the [first goal by Lewandowski](https://www.youtube.com/watch?v=VeKHSKEpCU0), which was essentially a two-touch score with a gorgeous assist from Casadó from just over the half-line with a deep-top finish by Lewa.
+A prime example of this is the [first goal by Lewandowski](https://www.youtube.com/watch?v=VeKHSKEpCU0), which was essentially a two-touch score with a gorgeous assist from Casadó from just over the half-line with a dee-top finish by Lewa.
 Even [Raphinha's goal](https://youtu.be/H9y1RcCiY1o?t=461) at the 84th minute was the result of a perfectly delivered assist from Inigo Martinez from far away in Barca's half - leaving Raphinha in basically a 1:1 with the Madrid goalkeeper.

 #### High Defense Line (aka The Offside Trap)

 Of course, the offside trap needs no introduction.
-Granted he did not win the Ballon D'or, Mbappe sure did [break the record](https://www.espn.com/soccer/story/_/id/42027932/real-madrid-barcelona-kylian-mbappe-sets-unwanted-offside-record) for most offsides by a single player in La Liga in 15 years.
+Granted he did not win the Ballon D'or, Mbappe sure did [break the 15-year record](https://www.espn.com/soccer/story/_/id/42027932/real-madrid-barcelona-kylian-mbappe-sets-unwanted-offside-record) for most offsides by a single player in La Liga.

 With the focus on an aggressive attacking strategy, Barcelona's high defense line serves as a perfect complement.
 As the ball moves into the opponent's half, Barca's defensive line positions itself high-up almost close to the half-line.